Borrowing from other Libraries

 Use ILLiad for Articles, Papers, and Books not Available in MeLCat

 Use ILLiad to request a PDF of journal articles, conference papers, and book chapters not available in the library’s e-journals, databases or online catalog.
 Books not available through MeLCat can also be requested for loan using ILLiad.
-ILLiad is available for all Michigan Tech faculty, students, and staff with an active HuskyCard.
+ILLiad is available for all Michigan Tech faculty, enrolled students, staff and emeriti.

 Loan and Renewal Periods